Skip to main content

 • Spending excessive time in front of the mirror or purposely avoiding mirrors

-• Expressing a strong desire to get cosmetic surgery or other cosmetic procedures
+• Expressing a strong desire to get cosmetic surgery

 • Spending more money than the average person on grooming or makeup products